 Also available when needed:

-are the one who will determine to exercise, quit smoking and eat a healthier diet.
+The most important member of the cardiac rehab team is you.
+You are the one who will determine to exercise, quit smoking and eat a healthier diet.
 To be an active member of the cardiac rehab team:

 Learn about your heart disease